 For an example of using gift giving techniques and tax strategies involving family owned businesses read Gifting Shares of Stock in A Bad Economy that was published in the Journal of Accountancy.

-Corporate Tax Planning:
+Corporate Tax Planning and Restructuring:

 Reorganizations, Spin-Offs, F Reorganizations, Liquidations